huang/RNAHeliCes/README.md

 ## HiKinetics
 See ./HiKinetics/README for HiKinetics.

-## INSTALL and COPYING
-See "INSTALL"        for detailed installation instructions, and
-    "COPYING"        for disclaimer and copyright.

 ## Citations
   [1] Huang, J., & Voß, B. (2011, September).
 RNAHeliCes—Folding Space Analysis Based on Position Aware Structure Abstraction.
 In German Conference on Bioinformatics, Weihenstephan, Germany (Vol. 79).